nspcc-dev/neofs-spec/20-api-v2/refs.md

 Objects in NeoFS are addressed by their ContainerID and ObjectID.

-String presentation of `Address` is the concatenation of string encoded `ContainerID` and `ObjectID` delimited by '/' character.
+String presentation of `Address` is a concatenation of string encoded `ContainerID` and `ObjectID` delimited by '/' character.

 | Field | Type | Description |